-Here it is calculated that the towns and villages continue to thrive as they currently are, although a lot greener.
+Here it is calculated that the towns and villages continue to thrive as they currently are, although probably smaller and a lot greener.

-But the good news is on a broader perspective, that according calculations of the Veerhuis Project in the Netherlands, there are two hectares of agricultural land per person available on our planet!
+On a broader perspective, according to the calculations of the Veerhuis Project in the Netherlands, there are two hectares of agricultural land per person available on our planet!

-Acres of agricultural land within cities or close to the periphery.
+Many acres of agricultural land are also available within cities or close to the periphery.

 It would be wonderful if the city counsils can establish guidelines for managing the hectare-units.
 This includes for local citizens the mandatory set up of a green ‘living fence’ around the hectare with trees and bushes.
 Also mandatory is the planting of one quart hectare forest.
 This could consist of fruit orchards, nut trees, evergreen trees and berry bushes.

 On the ‘free’ land one could consider the maintainance of vegetable gardens, including small fields with grains, herbs and flowers.
 How the plot of land is actually designed depends on the co-creation of the local citizens theirselves, preferably facilitated by their local governing agencies and or experienced gardeners.
 However, there may not be commercial interest or ownership by the regulators.